-Dance students who have received an ACT Natural Science score of 25 or above or SAT composite score above 1300 are exempt from the BIO 105 and 107 prerequisite, but not BIO 106 and 108.
+Dance majors who have received an ACT Natural Science score of 25 or above or SAT composite score above 1300 are exempt from the BIO 105 and 107 prerequisite, but not BIO 106 and 108.
 Cells and tissues, integumentary, skeletal, muscular, and nervous systems.
-Open to students in pre-allied health programs, sport medicine, and dance.
+Course is open to students in pre-allied health programs, sport medicine, and dance.
 (Lecture 3, Lab 3)